rjbs/imap-extensions-suggestions/draft-ietf-mailmaint-imap-extensions-suggestions.md

 quickly after coming back online.
 CONDSTORE and QRESYNC are probably the most important extensions to implement to improve IMAP efficiency.

+For clients that perform no local caching, these extensions provide no benefit.

 ## ESEARCH, RFC 4731

 The ESEARCH extension (not to be confused with the ESEARCH command provided by